Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Type:** Simple
 **Mins:** Craft 4

-On activation of this charm, the Exalt may immediately finish a Craft Project they have in the works.
-They may go up to 20 Res in debt to do so.
+On activation of this charm, the Exalt may immediately create a Craft Project prototype, such as an Artifact, for the task at hand.
+The Obstruction roll(s) are immediately resolved to represent flaws, quirks, or other oddities that develop from forcing a prototype into use so quickly and without testing.
+The prototype will always be able to perform the desired task, regardless of the rolls.

-The Obstruction roll immediately activates, and may provide additional complications on the scene.
+The Player may choose to go into Resource debt (up to 20 Res, 1 Keystone) to activate this charm.

-**Permanent Effect:** On purchasing this charm, and at the start of each Story, the Exalt gains an additional +15 Res, which may only be used only for Craft Projects.
+**Permanent Effect:** On purchasing this charm, and again at the start of each Story, the Exalt gains an additional +15 Res, which may only be used only for Craft Projects.

 Integrity
 ---------